 For more than fifteen years, Keith Mark Gaboury has spearheaded action to promote literary engagement.
 Moving forward, he is seeking to build more literary avenues in the Bay Area, nationally, and globally.
 Feel free to contact him if you’re interested in a collaboration to support a platform of literary expression from a diverse range of voices who have a right to be heard.

-Beginning in January 2021, he co-hosts weekly literary events through Poetry Connected (Zoom).
+From January 2021 to June 2022, he co-hosts weekly literary events through Poetry Connected (Zoom).

-Since June 2020, he hosts a bi-monthly poetry workshop through The Typewriter Poetry Group.
+Since June 2020, he hosts a monthly poetry workshop through The Typewriter Poetry Group.

 Since January 2020, Keith has been an active member of the Berkeley Branch of the California Writers Club.
-In June 2020, he was appointed the Advertising & Public Relations representative.
-Later in June 2021, he was elected to the vice presidency after a democratic vote.
+From June 2020 to June 2022, he was the Advertising & Public Relations representative.
+From June 2021 to June 2022, he served as the Vice President.
+In July 2022, he began his term as President after a democratic vote.

-Since January 2019, Keith has collaborated on The Muurje Project with a writer in Paris, France.
+From January 2019 to January 2022, Keith has collaborated on The Muurje Project with a writer in Paris, France.
 On this digital platform, his own poetry is artistically showcased through creative auditory and visual display.

 Since 2016, he’s served as a poetry judge for the Eric Hoffer Book Award.
 After reading 20 poetry collections per year, he selects the top 3 collections and writes a 150-word summary on each book.

 From 2011 – 2014, he served as co-founder, editor-in-chief, nonfiction editor, and content writer for Words Apart Magazine, a social justice-themed online literary magazine.
 He also read his critical essays at issue release events.

 In 2010, he worked as a slush pile poetry reader for Ploughshares, Emerson College’s nationally recognized literary journal.